sag1v/debuggr.io/content/blog/js-prototype-in-depth/index.md

 ![Showing the steps of the prototype chain](./prototype-run.gif)

+Now back to our task of creating a paid user entity.
 We will go all the way again, we will implement this feature with the "OLOO pattern", "Constructor Functions" pattern and with classes.
 This way we will see the tradeoffs for each pattern and feature.

-Now we can go back to sub-classing.
+So lets dive in to sub-classing. 💪

 ## OLOO - Sub Classing